Associated Event

 • What are geomorphic principles that are universal and essential in any geomorphic landform design for mine rehabilitation and closure, how do failure modes compare for different designs, and what planning processes and understandings are key to successful projects?

-• A look at the applicability of different design methods and approaches from tailings to overburden spoils to legacy sites, what has been achieved in each of these areas, and what have we learnt.
+• A look at the applicability of different design methods and approaches from tailings to overburden spoils to legacy sites, what has been achieved in each of these areas, and what we have learnt.

 • What are the key knowledge gaps that cause GLDs or LEMs to be poorly applied, and what environmental and materials data is essential, useful, or just nice to have?